 Figures \ref{fig:no_bias_heat_map} to \ref{fig:extreme_bias_heat_map} present heat maps for each of the three experiment precision comparison methods.
 Please note that Fig.~\ref{fig:heat_maps} should be read column by column (there are three heat maps in each column).
 Fig.~\ref{fig:no_bias_heat_map} presents the results for the simulated experiments without bias.
 Fig.~\ref{fig:mixed_bias_heat_map} corresponds to the simulated experiments with symmetric mixed bias.
 Finally, Fig.~\ref{fig:extreme_bias_heat_map} shows the results for the simulated experiments with extreme symmetric bias.

 \jncomment{The following paragraph needs revision of other co-authors.} Ideally, we want an experiment precision method to differentiate between simulated experiments generated with different uncertainty $\sigma$.
-For example, a simulated experiment with $\sigma=0.4$ should be flagged as different, in terms of experiment precision, when compared to an experiment with $\sigma=0.45$.
+For example, a simulated experiment with $\sigma=0.4$ should be marked as different, in terms of experiment precision, when compared with an experiment with $\sigma=0.45$.
 However, two experiments with the same uncertainty, should \textit{not} be flagged as significantly different.
 Applying these observations to heat maps, we ideally want to see a heat map with ratios of significant differences close to 0.05 on the diagonal (going from the left bottom corner to the top right corner of a heat map) and close to 1 everywhere else.
 Please note that Figures \ref{fig:no_bias_heat_map} to \ref{fig:extreme_bias_heat_map} use a colour map with dark blue corresponding to the ratio of significant differences of 0, white corresponding to 0.05, and dark red to 1.0.

 Looking at Figures \ref{fig:no_bias_heat_map} to \ref{fig:extreme_bias_heat_map}, we see that the $\ell$ measure based method performs best.
-Its rejection ratios on the diagonal are close to 0.05 and are close to 1 everywhere else.
-Likewise, the $\ell$ measure based method is also least affected by changes in bias level.
-It performs equally well in all three bias scenarios: no bias (cf. Fig.~\ref{fig:no_bias_heat_map}), mixed symmetric bias (cf. Fig.~\ref{fig:mixed_bias_heat_map}), and extreme symmetric bias (cf. Fig.~\ref{fig:extreme_bias_heat_map}).
+Its rejection ratios on the diagonal are close to 0.05 and close to 1 everywhere else.
+Similarly, the method is least affected by changes in the bias level.
+It also performs equally well in all three bias scenarios.
 Importantly, the same is \textit{not} true for the other methods.
 For them, the higher the bias, the worse the performance.

 The $g$ and $a$ methods perform worse than the $\ell$ method.
 Their performance deteriorates as the bias level increases.
-Moreover, they flag as similar experiments with different uncertainties more often than the $\ell$ method does.
-This is especially true for experiments with similar uncertainties (i.e., for experiment pairs close to heat map's diagonal).
+Moreover, they flag as similar experiments with different uncertainties more often than the $\ell$ method.
+This is especially true for experiments with similar uncertainties (i.e., for experiment pairs close to the heat map's diagonal).